AbdurrahmanKazimov/Parking-Lot-Simulator/README.md

 2. Run `cengParkSimulator.py` on host PC.
 3. Use the simulator controls to start the simulation and interact.

+## How Simulator works
+When the simulator is running, there are 2 options:
+1. Automatic mode: Activated by pressing the ’A’ key on the computer keyboard.
+In this mode, the simulator generates random events every 100 ms. Possible events include adding a car to the queue, notifying the exit of a parked car, requesting a subscription, or no event at all.
+2. Manuel Mode: Activated by pressing the ’M’ key on the computer keyboard.
+In this mode, there are four buttons you can try:
+  – ’R’ button: Adds a random car to the queue.
+  – ’T’ button: Requests removal of random car from the parking lot – ’Y’ button: Requests subscription of a random car to a random place in the parking lot.
+  – ’U’ button: Add a random subscribed car to the queue.

+## Modes of 7-segment display
+7-segment display operates on 2 modes.
+First one is the default one which shows total accumulated money, and the second one shows the number of empty spaces in the chosen floor.
+The floor can be chosen using the ADC potentiometer on the board.
+The switch between these 2 modes happens when RB4 button is released.

 ## Features

 - Real-time parking lot state display.